-Trail braking is an advanced driving technique that we’re examining in today’s whiteboard tutorial, #10 in our driver’s University series.
+Trail braking is an advanced driving technique that we’re examining in today’s whiteboard tutorial.

 The brakes of a track car are so much more than just a deceleration device – they allow a driver to manipulate and alter the pitch of the car as they enter a corner and this is trail braking.

 - Using trail braking to cure balance issues

 Mario Andretti once said he was amazed by how “drivers still think the brakes are for slowing the car down”.
 And he’s right.